 - Budgetary Provisions: The 2025-26 Census Budget must be robust enough to accommodate the postponed 2021 Census.
 We need to allocate resources for house listing, housing census, and updating the National Population Register (NPR). - Preliminary Preparations: Thankfully, groundwork has been underway.
 State and Union Territory Census Directorates have been prepping-updating maps, testing questionnaires, and training staff.
 Once the new Census date is fixed, they're ready to roll.
 A quick refresher training is all they need. - Digital Census: The future is digital.
 Collecting Census data via mobile apps streamlines the process.
-The 1,309.46 crore in the 2024-25 budget could fund essential preliminary activities, including finalising enumeration areas, refining questionnaires, and training core staff for the digital shift. - The Census isn't just about numbers; it's about empowerment, equity, and informed policymaking.
+The 1,309.46 crore in the 2024-25 budget could fund essential preliminary activities, including finalising enumeration areas, refining questionnaires, and training core staff for the digital shift. - The Census isn't just about numbers or just a bureaucratic exercise; it's about empowerment, equity, informed policymaking, and the pulse of our nation.
 Let's prioritise it, come what may.
 Our nation's well-being depends on it.